trevclaridge/Drone-Drifters/Examples/Example Drifters/Drifter 1.md

 ## Scars

 - **Introvert**: You do your best work in the silence of being alone.
-When you begin a round sharing a drone with at least one other Drifter consciousnesses, roll with 2 less Drifter dice than your current standard pool.
+When you begin a round sharing a drone with at least one other Drifter consciousnesses, roll with 2 less Drift dice than your current standard pool.